shengchaochen82/FFTS/README.md

 ---
 **Abstract**

 Training a general-purpose time series foundation models with robust generalization capabilities across diverse applications from scratch is still an open challenge.
 Efforts are primarily focused on fusing cross-domain time series datasets to extract shared subsequences as tokens for training models on Transformer architecture.
-However, due to significant statistical heterogeneity across domains, this cross-domain fusing approach doesn't work effectively as the same as fusing texts and images.
-To tackle this challenge, this paper proposes a novel federated learning approach to address the heterogeneity in time series foundation models training, namely FFTS.
-Specifically, each data-holding organization is treated as an independent client in a collaborative learning framework with federated settings, and then many client-specific local models will be trained to preserve the unique characteristics per dataset.
+However, due to significant statistical heterogeneity across domains, this cross-domain fusing approach doesn't work effectively as the same as fusing texts and images. <span style="color: red;">To tackle this challenge, this paper proposes a novel federated learning approach to address the heterogeneity in time series foundation models training, namely FFTS.</span> Specifically, each data-holding organization is treated as an independent client in a collaborative learning framework with federated settings, and then many client-specific local models will be trained to preserve the unique characteristics per dataset.
 Moreover, a new regularization mechanism will be applied to both client-side and server-side, thus to align the shared knowledge across heterogeneous datasets from different domains.
-Extensive experiments on benchmark datasets demonstrate the effectiveness of the proposed federated learning approach.
-The newly learned time series foundation models achieve superior generalization capabilities on cross-domain time series analysis tasks, including forecasting, imputation, and anomaly detection.
+Extensive experiments on benchmark datasets demonstrate the effectiveness of the proposed federated learning approach. <span style="color: red;">The newly learned time series foundation models achieve superior generalization capabilities on cross-domain time series analysis tasks, including forecasting, imputation, and anomaly detection.</span>

-# What's News about our proposed framework for time series foundation models training
+## What's News about our proposed framework for time series foundation models training
 ![What's News](assest/difference.png "What's New")

-# We used (open-sourced) cross-domain time series datasets for pretraining:
+## We used (open-sourced) cross-domain time series datasets for pretraining:
 ![Datasets](assest/pretrain_data.png "What's New")